canjs/canjs/guides/using.md

 - `amd-dev/` - CanJS AMD modules with development messages
 - `steal/` - CanJS modules using the StealJS syntax (see [using with StealJS using-steal])

-The [download page](http://canjs.com/download.html) also offers those downloads for older versions and pre-releases from the "Other Versions" dropdown.
+The [download page](http://canjs.com/download.html) also offers those downloads for older versions and pre-releases for the next version from the "Other Versions" dropdown.

 ## The download builder

-The [download builder](http://canjs.com/download.html) creates a single - optionally minified - JavaScript file (`can.custom.js`) for the library and CanJS modules (including plugins) you selected in the current version.
+The [download builder](http://canjs.com/download.html) creates a single - optionally minified - JavaScript file (`can.custom.js`) for the library and CanJS modules (including plugins) you selected in the currently released version.
 The advantage is that you will get a single file with only the dependencies needed.
 The banner at the top will contain a "Download from:" link so that you will be able to re-download the same configuration for newer versions.